carlspring/idempotence/README.md

 Common test resources are stored under the `src/test/resources` directory.

-Each test case has its own test resources directory in the format `${testName}-${testMethod}` under the `target/test-resources` directory like this:
+Each test case has its own test resources directory in the format `${testName}/${testMethod}` under the `target/test-resources` directory like this:
 ```
-target/test-resources/BasicFunctionalityTest-testMultipleWithPatterns
+target/test-resources/BasicFunctionalityTest/testMultipleWithPatterns
-target/test-resources/BasicFunctionalityTest-testSingleFile
+target/test-resources/BasicFunctionalityTest/testSingleFile
 ```

 Test methods are annotated with the `@TestResources` annotation to specify the resources that they need.
 For example: